adrianbj/ProcessMigrator/README.md

 * Can migrate full page content/data for all the above field types, except File and Image

 ##Notes
-* It supports multi-language fields has been implemented, but it may need still need work.
+* It supports multi-language fields
-* It supports links in RTE fields that have been converted with the PageLinkAbstractor module.
+* It supports links in RTE fields that have been converted with the PageLinkAbstractor module

 ##Roadmap